Leikaab/apiconfig/apiconfig/utils/README.md

 # apiconfig.utils

-Miscellaneous utilities shipped with **apiconfig**.
-They cover HTTP helpers, URL construction, redaction of sensitive data and logging setup.
-Each subpackage can be used independently by API clients.
+## Module Description

+The utilities package houses small, focused helpers that other **apiconfig** modules depend on.
+It includes HTTP status helpers, URL construction functions, logging configuration and tools for redacting sensitive information.

+These utilities simplify writing API clients by handling common tasks like normalising URLs or removing secrets from logs.
+Each subpackage is lightweight and can be used independently of the rest of **apiconfig**.

 ## Navigation